Last Updated on November 23, 2021 by admin

 Some other great Mega Bloks gift options if you’re looking for something more exciting for your 2-year-old than just the blocks:

-They get great reviews, and would be fun for a 2-year-old to figure out – a little twist on the typical block.
+Bristle blocks get great reviews, and would be fun for a 2-year-old to figure out — a fun little twist on the typical block.

 These little B. Spinaroos ($35) also look like a great idea – they’re bristle-block-based, but with colorful faces and bodies for kids to spin and twist around.